Carnegie Investment Counsel Blog

 When to Gift Money to Your Kids

 Financial gifts are a significant way to ensure your family’s security and comfort.
 However, assessing the right time to make those gifts is crucial.
 Cover your needs first so that you won’t compromise your retirement savings or tax and financial standing.
-Then, work with a financial advisor to understand how your gift may impact your taxes.
-For all of the information below, keep in mind the annual exclusion amount and lifetime gift and estate tax exemption amount:
+Then, work with a financial advisor to understand how your gift may impact your taxes and overall plan.
+Because gift tax rules and exclusion limits can change over time, it’s important to confirm the current thresholds before making significant transfers.

 Many people arrange to have their gifts made after they pass away, but some experts advise otherwise, simply because you don’t get to enjoy the act of giving the gift!
 If you’re covered financially, giving a gift in person can be very rewarding.